 Colorado’s population continues to grow steadily, reflecting the state’s enduring appeal and economic opportunities.
 As of 2023, Colorado’s population reached 5.88 million, marking a 0.63% increase from the previous year.
-This upward trend has been consistent over the past two decades, with the state adding approximately 1.55 million residents since 2000.

 The Colorado State Demography Office reports that the state’s population growth is driven by both natural increase and net migration, with a diverse mix of age groups contributing to its demographic makeup.